Targeted Neighborhood Investment Program

 The neighborhood being targeted is just north of downtown; from 13th Street to 19th Street, from Avery Street to St. Mary’s Avenue.
 Besides being one of the areas in the City with the highest low to moderate income population, it is also the closest residential neighborhood adjoining the downtown area, in which the City has recently investment more than $2 million – from streetscape projects to park space improvements.

 The City has dedicated more than $150,000 in federal Community Development Block Grant funds and HOME Investment Partnership Funds from the United States Department of Housing and Urban Development to this area of the next year and anticipates more funding.

 The City plans to take on several housing and infrastructure improvements to the area.
-These improvements include a rental rehab program for landlords in the area; donating property to Habitat for Humanity and providing funds for two new affordable single family housing units; the demolition of blighted and vacant properties in the area that are beyond repair; infrastructure improvements; selling City owned property in the area to residents who have completed renovation plans; providing façade improvement funds for commercial building in the area; and providing owner occupied home rehabilitation assistance for residents in the area.
+These improvements include: donating property to Habitat for Humanity and providing funds for two new affordable single family housing units; the demolition of blighted and vacant properties in the area that are beyond repair; infrastructure improvements; selling City owned property in the area to residents who have completed renovation plans; providing façade improvement funds for commercial building in the area; and providing owner occupied home rehabilitation assistance for residents in the area.